A First Timer's Guide To Disneyland Paris

 How Many Days Will You Need To Spend At Disneyland Paris?

-3 days will allow you to ride most, if not all, of the attractions, see the fireworks, the parade and the shows as well time to enjoy sit down meals and to peruse the shops and take it all at your own pace.
-If you're visiting in the high season (June - August & December) or soon after the new land, Avenger's Campus (opening July 20th 2022) opens, we would recommend 4 days to allow for the longer lines.
+3 or 4 days will allow you to ride most, if not all, of the attractions, see the fireworks, the parade and the shows as well time to enjoy sit down meals and to peruse the shops and take it all at your own pace.
+If you're visiting in the high season (June - August & December) or soon after the new Frozen (opening 2026) opens, we would recommend 4 days to allow for the longer lines.

 There is so much to do in Disneyland Paris, with dozens of rides and attractions, a number of different shows throughout the year, parades, fireworks and lots of shops.
 You can explore the Sleeping Beauty Castle, visit the dragon who lives beneath the castle and even take a balloon ride to see the resort from above.
 Take a look at a full list of attractions on the Disneyland Paris website here.
 We've picked out our top recommendations for you below.